Reed-Math241/elephants/README.md

 <!-- badges: end -->

-The goal of ea.elephants is to provide a dataset involving elephants\!
+The goal of the “elephants” package is to provide a dataset involving elephants\!
 The dataset can be used for data exploration and visualization, as well as statistical analysis.

 ## Installation

-The development version of ea.elephants is available from [GitHub](https://github.com/) with:
+The development version of “elephants” is available from [GitHub](https://github.com/) with:

 ``` r